 - Parents have the knowledge and skills to promote a child’s health and development

-Through the KidSTART programme, parents were more confident in nurturing their child and have shared their desire to give their children a good start in life as they grow to appreciate the value of early childhood development.
-We have also seen parents benefitting from an increase in connectedness with other KidSTART families and from the enhanced social support provided by our practitioners and volunteers.
+Through KidSTART’s support, parents were more confident in nurturing their child and have shared their desire to give their children a good start in life as they grow to appreciate the value of early childhood development.
+We have also seen parents benefiting from an increase in connectedness with other KidSTART families and from the enhanced social support provided by our practitioners and volunteers.